 Also, be sure about the type of output you need.
 Winters’ standard transmitter outputs are in milliamps.
 Output in volts is available.

-Power is supplied to the circuit and the flow is regulated.
+Power is supplied to the circuit.

 Note: When selecting a pressure switch, always refer to CAN/CSA-C22.2 NO. 61010-1-12 – Safety requirements for electrical equipment for measurement, control, and laboratory use – Part 1: General requirements (Tri-national standard), with UL 61010-1 and ANSI/ISA-61010-1 (82.02.01)